 This analysis of common costs and elastic market demands has established that cross-subsidization does not have to exist even when all prices are set below the relevant average incremental costs of the respective services.
 This result suggests that the most useful notion of a subsidy-free price is a price such that the monopolist earns incremental revenues from the sales of its services that are equal to or greater than the incremental costs that the monopolist incurs to sell these particular levels of these services.
 Of course, the incremental revenues and the incremental costs under consideration are measured in the context of Baumol's and Sidak's definitions of average incremental cost and average incremental revenue.
-For example, the incremental revenue for service A is the total revenue that the monopolist earns from the sale of a units of service A when the monopolist already is selling b units of service B and c units of service C. Meanwhile, the incremental cost for service A is the sum of the service-specific variable and fixed costs that the monopolist incurs to produce a units of service A when it already is producing b units of service B and c units of service C.
+For example, the incremental revenue for service A is the total revenue that the monopolist earns from the sale of a units of service C. Meanwhile, the incremental cost for service A is the sum of the service-specific variable and fixed costs that the monopolist incurs to produce a units of service A when it already is producing b units of service B and c units of service A.

 In the final examples considered in this chapter, each of the three services are substitutes for or complements to another service.
 Consequently, the sales of any individual service are affected by the prices that are set for the remaining two services.

 For example, the number of units sold of service A changes with changes in the prices of services B and C because the location of the market demand schedule for service A is altered when the prices of services B and C are changed.
 We assume a simple substitute-complement configuration for the three services A, B, and C. Service B is a substitute for service A, and it is a complement to service C. Services A and C are neither substitutes for nor complements to each other.